-2. OBJECTIVES TARGETS ssociated Action Plans are: 'Built Environment', 'School Grounds', , 'Ponds', 'Allotments', 'Bats', 'Hedgehog', 'Song Thrush', 'Great Crested Newt', 'Rare Bumblebees' and 'Scarce Arable Plants' PLEASE CONSULT THE 'GENERIC HABITATS' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR OBJECTIVES COMMON TO ALL HABITAT PLANS A. Stimulate the enhancement of gardens as habitat for a range of local wildlife. ongoing В. Highlight and protect the overall resource for wildlife provided by private gardens by discouraging building on existing gardens ongoing C. Establish electronic systems for recording and monitoring the more widespread and easily identifiable garden animals, e.g. amphibians and hedgehogs.
-2016
+2. OBJECTIVES TARGETS Associated Action Plans are: 'Built Environment', 'School Grounds', 'Hedgerows', 'Ponds', 'Allotments', 'Bats', 'Hedgehog', 'Song Thrush', 'Great Crested Newt', 'Rare Bumblebees' and 'Scarce Arable Plants' PLEASE CONSULT THE 'GENERIC HABITATS' ACTION PLAN IN CONJUNCTION WITH THIS DOCUMENT FOR OBJECTIVES COMMON TO ALL HABITAT PLANS A. Stimulate the enhancement of gardens as habitat for a range of local wildlife. ongoing В. B. Highlight and protect the overall resource for wildlife provided by private gardens by discouraging building on existing gardens, especially mature ones.